 Satisficing behavior is related to a concept termed “bounded rationality.”
 This concept recognizes that we executives try to make rational decisions; we’re not illogical people.
 We’re not trying to gamble our careers away.
 But we are only logical in areas and to the extent that we collect enough facts to apply our logic.
 Satisficing behavior limits our understanding of the problem, hence limiting the extent to which we can be logical.
 Our logic is constrained or bounded by what we don’t know.

-So how does this approach overcome executive tendencies?
+So how do decision criteria overcome sasticing behavior and a tendency to view strategy as wasted effort?
+Breaking a strategy problem into separate criteria makes analysis more manageable; smaller pieces permits better focus, data collection of only relevant information and easier analysis.
 Instead of trying to resolve the overwhelming task of picking the best solution through one huge analysis, the executive can focus on one criterion at a time: analyze it, draw a conclusion and then move on to the next.
-Then the executive repeats the process until all the important factors have been analyzed.
-These independent conclusions are compiled into a simple but comprehensive analysis that guides the final decision.
+The executive repeats these steps until all the important factors have been analyzed.
+After a conclusions is made for each criterion, the results for all are compiled into a simple table that is easy to analyze.
 This approach makes overwhelmingly complex issues become more manageable and less time-consuming.
-Breaking the issue into smaller pieces permits better focus, data collection of only relevant information, easier analysis and more efficient solution selection.

-One way to streamline analysis and improve efficiency in strategic decision-making is through a process called criteria ranking.
+Another way to mitigate the impact of these barriers is through a process called criteria ranking.
 This involves setting up a broad classification scale for each criterion used in the analysis.
-We compare the data for each alternative to the criterion ranking scale, which allows us to rate each potential strategic solution, and ultimately select the best option.
-Here’s an example.
-Note there are five separate categories, from worst to best as you move down the table.
+We compare the data for each strategy under consideration to the criterion ranking scale, which allows us to select the best option.

 (in $B / year)